Adolfo Nicolás: Liberation theology

 In a November 2008 interview with El Periodico, Nicolás described liberation theology as a "courageous and creative response to an unbearable situation of injustice in Latin America."
-These remarks were particularly controversial since some forms of liberation theology had been denounced by Pope John Paul II and by Pope Benedict XVI, when he was still Prefect of the Congregation for the Doctrine of the Faith.
+These remarks were particularly controversial since some forms of liberation theology had been critised by Pope John Paul II and by Pope Benedict XVI, when he was still Prefect of the Congregation for the Doctrine of the Faith.
 However, the Superior General also added, "As with any theology, liberation theology needs years to mature.
 It's a shame that it has not been given a vote of confidence and that soon its wings will be cut before it learns to fly.
 It needs more time."
 Then in September 2013, six months after the election of Pope Francis, Catholic New Service reported "a reversal of policy [toward liberation theology] under Pope Francis, ... the fruit of a long and painful process, through which the church has clarified the nature of its commitment to the world's poor today", showing "an indestructible love for Christ [sic: Christ's] poor.
 And that love changes everything."